cehoughton/Dictionary/README.md

-Dictionary Page
-Using java methods to create a dictionary.
+# Using java methods to create a dictionary.
 Original draft January 2016.

-By Chris Houghton
+#### By Chris Houghton

-Description
+## Description

 For Epicodus code review

-How To Use
+## How To Use

-Clone or pull this repository
+*  Clone or pull this repository
-Make sure you have Java and Gradle installed
+*  Make sure you have Java and Gradle installed
-Navigate to project directory and gradle run
+*  Navigate to project directory and gradle run

-Technologies Used
+## Technologies Used

 HTML
 CSS